CodaFi/etPanKit/README.md

 The main goal of EtPanKit is to provide a high-quality mail framework with an easy to use interface, while maintaining the ability to subclass and tweak at will.
 There are only a few other options for mail frameworks on OSX, and we aim to be a contender for the top spot.

+# News

+Version 0.1.1 (Searchin' for something)

+- Documentation updates for LEPIMAPFolder.
+- Search requests for IMAP servers through LEPIMAPFolder's `-searchRequest` method.
+- EtPanKit now build with two errors, both of them hardcoded in.

 # Contributing

 We will happily accept pull requests that meet one of the following criteria: